general safety stuff

 In the Readiness profession, we don't talk about disaster as much as we talk about Events.
 We do this because it helps us separate the solution planning from the problem type.

-To us, a disaster is when everything goes wrong, you could have a disaster in the kitchen because your cake didn't rise and your mother in law is at the door.
+To us, a disaster is when everything goes wrong, a chef could have a disaster in the kitchen because the cake didn't rise and the client is at the door.
 Disaster is relative, and just means "bad."

-An event however, is something to plan against.
-It just means when something unplanned happens, large or small.
-A good readiness professional will think about the cake "not working" and plan for that - we don't think about the cake rising, or the ingredients having gone bad, or the oven not working, we just plan against "cake not successful."
+A good readiness professional will think about the cake having "unplanned results" and plan for that - we don't think about the cake rising, or the ingredients having gone bad, or the oven not working, we just plan against "cake not successful."
+This allows us to put all bad results into a single box called "Event" and plan.
+Instead of saying "ok, maybe the oven didn't work, or maybe a bear gets into the kitchen, or a meteor hits", all our planning is simply "cake fail, no cake" - a cake Event.

-Simply put, we focus more on our response to an event, than the nature of the event itself.
+This lets us put the focus on our response to an Event, rather than get bogged down in a thousand "rabbit holes" of how the cake goes bad.
 We are solution oriented instead of problem oriented.

-Ok, so what is a general Event analysis and Emergency Response Plan (ERP) that you can embrace right now?
+Ok, so what is a general Event analysis and Emergency Response Plan (ERP) that your family can embrace right now?
+Well first we sort our possible events:

-The simple reality for you and your family is that, for the most part, you don't care what kind of event might strike.
-What you care about is grid failure.
+Generally speaking, for you and your family, for the most part, you don't care what kind of Event might strike, you care about grid failure.

 Grid failure is when an earthquake, hurricane, wildfire, alien invasion or other large Event takes out your primary service grids - namely power, water, sanitation, communications, and roads.